 JavaScript

-method does not allow you to specify a version to update to.
-Instead, it defaults to the most recently released version (as specified by the version
+update method does not allow you to specify a version to update to.
+Instead, it defaults to the most recently released version (as specified by the version key in the List Workflows endpoint).

 Editing a Workflow

 You may want to allow users to edit a workflow after they have installed it.
 For example, if your user installed a workflow that sends them a message in Slack every time an event happens, they might need to customize the “channel” parameter.
 Later, they may decide to change their selection.
-Theedit
+Theedit method allows you to present the modal again so users can modify their configuration:

 JavaScript

-method does not accept an integrationId
+edit method does not accept an integrationId and only works with workflowIds.

 List all Workflows

-You can list all workflows for a user by invoking thegetWorkflows
+You can list all workflows for a user by invoking thegetWorkflows method:

 JavaScript